Board of Directors and Advisors

 Nicole Piasecki

-Nicole Piasecki joined Kymeta’s Board of Directors in June 2022.
+Nicole Piasecki joined Kymeta’s Board of Directors in June 2022 and was appointed Executive Chair April, 1, 2024.
 Ms. Piasecki is an aerospace industry veteran.
 Nicole was Vice President and General Manager of the Propulsion Systems Division of Boeing's commercial aircraft business from 2013-2017.
 During her 25 years with The Boeing Company, she held a number of senior executive roles, including Senior Vice President - Business Development & Strategic Integration and Vice President of Business Strategy and Marketing for Boeing Commercial Airplanes.
 She also served as President of Boeing Japan.
 She is currently serving as a board member of BAE Systems, the UK’s largest defense and security company.
 She also serves on the board of the Weyerhaeuser Company, and Alitheon, an optical AI company and she is a senior advisor to Mitsubishi Heavy Industries, Ltd. Ms. Piasecki formerly was appointed and served on the Federal Aviation Authority's Management Advisory Board, the US Department of Transportation's Future of Aviation Advisory Committee, the American Chamber of Commerce in Japan and the Federal Reserve Bank of San Francisco's Seattle branch.
 She is a graduate of Yale University and The Wharton School of the University of Pennsylvania, and studied at Keio Business School, Japan.

 Gene Renuart